sarastokes/AOData/README.md

 The hope is that AOData will become useful to all adaptive optics imaging labs and continue to develop to meet the community's needs.

 ### Dependencies
 MATLAB 2022a or higher.
 Earlier versions may work but have not been tested.
 Additional toolboxes are not required, although some of the example classes in "aod.builtin.registrations" use the Image Processing Toolbox.
-AODataViewer is available as a standalone application usable without a MATLAB license by request.
+AODataViewer is available as a standalone application that does not require a MATLAB license by request.

 AOData ships with [h5tools-matlab](https://github.com/sarastokes/h5tools-matlab), a toolbox of high-level functions extending MATLAB's HDF5 support, which was originally written to support AOData.
 In addition, several third-party open source programs are included in "/lib": [appbox](https://github.com/cafarm/appbox), [getGitInfo](https://www.mathworks.com/matlabcentral/fileexchange/32864-get-git-info), [JSONLab 2.0](https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-a-toolbox-to-encode-decode-json-files?s_tid=ta_fx_results), [ReadImageJROI](https://github.com/DylanMuir/ReadImageJROI), [superbar](https://github.com/scottclowe/superbar) and [doxymatlab](https://github.com/simgunz/doxymatlab).
 Author credit for the free icons used in the apps is detailed [here](app/icons/Resources.md).